‹ All 2020 Ecommerce tips

 Content Marketing is arguably the most important aspect of what’s called an online presence.
 Nearly every part of it relates to consumer behavior and involves content to read, interpret and prompt action.
 Whether it’s to purchase a product, cast a vote, or sign a petition, content marketing continues to make an impact on our lives every day.

 There are a variety of methods to send your message to the masses.
 Newspapers, magazines, and other traditional marketing means have given way to things like websites, online listings, and Google Ads.
-Over 95% of all businesses in the U.S. have a website to showcase their company and what they offer to consumers.
+Over 95% of all businesses in the U.S. have used an ecommerce website builder to showcase their company and what they offer to consumers.
 And because of this, Google monitors web content to see if it’s justified to place the business in its respective ranking.

 One we cannot omit is Social Media and its huge influence on our mobile-obsessed population.
 It’s a huge platform for users to reach a diverse amount of people at once, but that depends on which one you use.
 Each social media company has a unique demographic to cater to, so researching and being cognizant of this can maximize your return on engagement with them.